blajack/DeFi-Geek-NFT/english.md

 The **Czar of the Month** wields the right to demand a “tithe” — 10% of all winnings from DAO Holders (NFT Geeks owners) who win giveaways.
 However, the Czar does not touch the prizes won by [**Gen1 member**](#gen1-member). t the same time, the selected Ruler of the Month is **guaranteed a minimum of $20**.
 If the total tithe collected in a given month is less than this amount, the [**Master Geek**](#main-geek) personally covers the difference to ensure the Ruler receives at least $20.

-Additionally, the **Czar of the Month** selects a favored role, granting it access to giveaways it normally wouldn’t qualify for.
-The Master Geek will randomly add the favored role to eligible giveaways.
+Additionally, the **Czar of the Month** selects a favorite role, which gains access to giveaways it normally cannot participate in.
+The Master Geek will randomly include the favorite role in suitable giveaways.
+If the Tzar chooses a favorite role that he personally owns, then he cannot participate in the giveaway for that role.
+Only the other holders of that role are eligible to participate in those giveaways.

 If a participant with the Crypto-tzar role wins the main giveaway, they simply claim the prize outright.
 Their royal lineage exempts them from paying any tithe — not even to the Czar of the Month.